Receiving and Maintaining Certification

 PCC offers the coursework and, with the AAS track, 650 of the 1000 hours of the clinical experience necessary for certification as an alcohol and drug counselor (CADC I).
 The certificate track includes the coursework and 325 of the 1000 hours of clinical experience necessary for the CADC 1.
+PCC also offers a course called AD 107 - Addiction Recovery Mentor.
+Students who complete this course, and who identify as being in recovery with 2 years of sobriety, are eligible to become Certified as a Recovery Mentor.
 The certification process is managed by the Addiction Counselor Certification Board of Oregon (ACCBO).
 ACCBO reviews educational background and clinical experience and facilitates testing for certification.

 Applying for Certification

 To apply for certification, visit the links below to the ACCBO website and download the application materials.
 Once your educational background, clinical experience, and other application materials have been reviewed and accepted, you will be able to sit for the examination.

 - Certified Alcohol and Drug Counselor I

 - Certified Alcohol and Drug Counselor III

 You can get a copy of the Addiction Counselor Competencies, from the Addiction Technology Transfer Center website.